 If you're looking for something more affordable, check out the Logitech Pebble M350.
 It doesn't feel quite as sturdy as the Microsoft Arc Mouse, and you can't program any of its buttons, but it's much less expensive, and you can use it wirelessly either with its USB receiver or via Bluetooth.
 There's also a compartment for the USB receiver when it's not in use, so you don't lose it while you're on the go.
-It weighs the same as the Microsoft Arc Mouse, and although it doesn't have software for customization, all of its buttons work in Windows and macOS.
+It weighs the same as the Microsoft mouse at 82g, and although it doesn't have software for customization, all of its buttons work in Windows and macOS.
 It also has great portability due to its small size and very low, almost flat profile.
 Despite its compact size, it's also suitable for all hand sizes using a fingertip grip.

-If you typically prefer a claw or palm grip and are interested in a sturdier-feeling option with programmable buttons, go with the Microsoft.
-However, if you're comfortable using a fingertip grip and are looking for something more affordable with added wireless connectivity options, get the Logitech.
+If you typically prefer a claw or palm grip and are interested in a sturdier-feeling option with programmable buttons, go with the Microsoft mouse.
+If you're comfortable using a fingertip grip and are looking for something more affordable with added wireless connectivity options, get the Logitech.